 Dan Martin, Writing Across the Curriculum Coordinator

-I am an associate instructor in the Department of Writing and Rhetoric, and I’ve been teaching writing courses at UCF for the past 13 years.
+I am an associate instructor in the Department of Writing and Rhetoric, and I’ve been teaching writing courses at UCF for 13 years.
 I teach courses in digital writing, multimedia composition, and composition I and II.
-My primary research interests area digital rhetoric, multimodal writing, and WAC theory.
-I am particularly interested in how these areas intersect and are shaping knowledge in different disciplines.
+My primary research interests are digital rhetoric, multimodal writing, and WAC theory.
+I am particularly interested in how multimodal writing and WAC theory intersect and how writing shapes knowledge in different disciplines.
 I am also interested in writing assessment and feedback theory.
-I am currently a PhD Candidate researching how to use video feedback to respond to writing across disciplines and to enhance the teaching and learning of discipline-specific writing and knowledge.
+I am currently researching how to use video feedback to respond to writing across disciplines and to enhance the teaching and learning of discipline-specific writing and knowledge.

 Steffen Guenzel, Coordinator Writing Across the Curriculum / UWC